 European Science and American Therapeutic Nihilism

 Contrast Rush’s violently confident therapeutics with medical developments filtering in from across the Atlantic in the first third of the nineteenth century and Porter’s estimation of the medical situation becomes justifiable.
 In Paris’s Hotel Dieu, Pierre Louis and his students utilized the massive amounts of “clinical material”—sick individuals too poor to afford individualized care—to run proto-clinical trials in order to determine disease patterns and the health outcomes of traditional therapeutics.
 One of his studies, which was quickly translated into English and published in the American Journal of the Medical Sciences, proved convincingly that bloodletting, even more important in mainstream American medical therapeutics than it was on the Continent, had very little effect on survival rates in pneumonia.
-As John Harley Warner and Michel Foucault have both asserted, this was not the only radical change in medical thinking that emerged from Paris’s clinics; an emphasis on correlating symptoms with visible lesions on bodies encouraged an increasingly precise nosology of disease, a in direct conflict with balance-oriented conceptions of disease.
+As John Harley Warner and Michel Foucault have both asserted, this was not the only radical change in medical thinking that emerged from Paris’s clinics; an emphasis on correlating symptoms with visible lesions on bodies encouraged an increasingly precise nosology of disease, an idea in direct conflict with balance-oriented conceptions of disease.
 Coupled with developments in the novel science of bacteriology, whose major figures were discovering microorganismal culprits behind some of the most prevalent and deadly diseases in the 1880s, the humoral understanding of health was rapidly losing discursive power.
 And while these advancements looked promising to some of those constructing a new, more “enlightened” theoretical basis for medicine, the harsh reality of the crisis was felt by those forced to contend with its therapeutic implications.

 It is clear that this information made it across the Atlantic ocean in journals, correspondence, and through American medical students sent to train in what were understood to be the European medical powerhouses of the nineteenth century—one of which was Paris.
 Though many American medical men had reservations about the conclusions being drawn by European researchers, they took heed; as a study by Warner shows, the use of emetics, purgatives, and bloodletting gradually decreased at the Massachusetts General Hospital in Boston between the years of 1820 and 1880 from usage in almost 60% of cases to roughly 5%.
 Thus by mid-century, even if they were not training abroad, many American doctors were being exposed and reacting to the disquieting notion that they had very little to offer their patients outside of an increasingly sophisticated diagnosis.
 Rather than unifying and strengthening therapeutic practice, nineteenth-century scientific endeavors were proving it ill-conceived and ineffective, and they were offering up scant alternatives.

 A sense of therapeutic nihilism had reached many physicians, which often manifested itself in an emphasis on disease prevention.
 If the sickness could not be stopped once it took hold, it must be prevented from ever occurring in the first place.
 This was the case even in Arkansas, whose own doctors identified themselves as existing on the periphery of professional medicine.
 In a report on pneumonia from 1878 in the Transactions of the Arkansas State Medical Society, Dr. J. S. Shibley of Roseville, Arkansas claims that the alarming number of deaths from the malady are the result of doctors, led by “false theories,” adopting purgative methods in an ill-conceived effort to combat the inflammatory process.
-This indicates an awareness of the of Rush’s therapeutics, in which inflammation was brought under control by bloodletting.
+This indicates an awareness of the criticism of Rush’s therapeutics, in which inflammation was brought under control by bloodletting.
 Shibley does not, however, provide much of an alternative.
 He recommends very little beyond keeping the patient well-fed by way of actively combatting the illness.